 We should also carefully check all edges and corners in our viewfinder to exclude unwanted protruding branches or bright light spots.
 Pay special attention to the space and overlap between the trees.

-What if conditions are bad?
+What if conditions are

 If we fail to find the perfect composition because of the combination of circumstances or weather, perhaps that is the opportunity to go into more detail with a telephoto lens and focus on forest details such as leaves, branches, and bark.

 The forest is the best place to show the influence of the seasons.
-Every season the same scene looks completely different.
+Every season, the same scene looks completely different.

 In the four-images panel below, I have put together the same forest scene captured in 4 seasons to illustrate the typical atmosphere.